-The presence of the holders of a majority of the issued ordinary shares as of the record date entitled to vote at the Annual Meeting, present in person or represented by proxy, is necessary to constitute a quorum.
+The presence of the holders of a majority of the issued and outstanding ordinary shares as of the record date entitled to vote at the Annual Meeting, present in person or represented by proxy, is necessary to constitute a quorum.
 Shares represented by a proxy marked "abstain" on any matter will be considered present at the Annual Meeting for purposes of determining a quorum.
 Abstentions will not be considered votes cast at the Annual Meeting.
 The practical effect of this is that abstentions are not voted in respect of these proposals.
 Shares represented by a proxy as to which there is a "broker non-vote" (for example, where a broker does not have the discretionary authority to vote the shares), will be considered present for the Annual Meeting for purposes of determining a quorum, and will not have any effect on the outcome of voting on the proposals.

-All ordinary shares that have been properly voted and not revoked, will be voted at the Annual Meeting in accordance with your instructions.
-If you execute the proxy but do not give voting instructions, the ordinary shares represented by that proxy will be voted FOR each of the nominees for election as director, FOR the approval of the appointment of PricewaterhouseCoopers as the Company's independent auditors for the year ending December 31, 2016 and to authorize the audit committee of the Board of Directors to determine the auditors' remuneration, FOR the approval, on an advisory basis, of the compensation to be paid to Endo's named executive officers, FOR the approval of the amendment of the Company's Memorandum of Association, FOR the approval of the amendment of the Company's 2015 Stock Incentive Plan.
+All ordinary shares that have been properly voted and not revoked will be voted at the Annual Meeting in accordance with your instructions.
+If you execute the proxy but do not give voting instructions, the ordinary shares represented by that proxy will be voted:

+- (1) FOR each of the nominees for election as director; - (2) FOR the approval of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017 and the authorization of the Board, acting through the Audit Committee, to determine the independent registered public accounting firm's remuneration; - (3) FOR the approval, on an advisory basis, of the compensation to be paid to the named executive officers; - (4) ONE YEAR as the frequency of future say-on-pay votes; - (5) FOR the approval of the amendment of the Company's Memorandum of Association; - (6) FOR the approval of the amendment of the Company's Articles of Association; and - (7) FOR the approval of the amendment of the Company's Amended and Restated 2015 Stock Incentive Plan.